 Sign In Forgot Password

-The Rosenfeid Family's Purim Recipes
+The Rosenfeld Family's Purim Recipes

 In 1972, Mishkon member Ginni Rosenfeld and her family were featured in an article from the Asbury Park Press about Purim.